forrestjgq/lsp/thread/pwpt/pthread.md

 pthread\_mutexattr\_t | 5.2.1   | mutex attributes object
 pthread\_condattr\_t  | 5.2.2   | condition variable attributes object
 pthread\_once\_t      | 5.1     | "one time initialization" control context

-**TABLE 1.2** POSIX threads types
+<center>**TABLE 1.2** *POSIX threads types*</center>

-> All Pthreads types are "opaque,"
-> Portable code cannot make assumptions regarding the representation
-> of these types.
+> All Pthreads types are "opaque," Portable code cannot make assumptions regarding the representation of these types.

 All of the "pthread" types listed in Table 1.2 are considered opaque.
 There is no public definition of these types' representation, and programmers should never assume anything about the representation.
 You should use them only in the manner specifically described by the standard.
 A thread identifier, for example, may be an integer, or a pointer, or a structure, and any code that uses a thread identifier in a way that is not compatible with all of those definitions is incorrect.

 ### 1.9.3 Checking for errors

-> Pthreads introduces a new way to report errors, without using the
+> Pthreads introduces a new way to report errors, without using the errno variable.
-> errno variable.

 The Pthreads amendment is the first part of POSIX to depart from the ancient UNIX and C language conventions regarding error status.
 Traditionally, functions that succeed returned a useful value if appropriate, or otherwise indicated success by returning the value 0.
 On failure, they returned the special value -1, and set the global value errno to a code specifying the type of error.

 The old mechanism has a number of problems, including the fact that it is difficult to create a function that can both report an error and return a useful value of -1.
 There are even worse problems when you add multiple threads to a process.
 In traditional UNIX systems, and in the original POSIX.
 1-1990 standard, errno was an extern int variable.
 Since such a variable can have only one value at a time, it can support only a single stream of execution within the process.

 > Pthreads functions don't set errno on errors!
-> (But most other POSIX functions do.)
+(But most other POSIX functions do.)

 New functions in the Pthreads standard reserve the return value for error status, and errno is not used.
 Pthreads functions return the value 0 on success, and include an extra output parameter to specify an address where "useful results" are stored.
 When a function cannot complete successfully, an error code from the <errno.h> header file is returned instead of 0 as the function value.